ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 Agentic tools typically run as the user who’s driving them \- just like most other programs we run on our machines.
 The power of these tools to act autonomously with agency however raises the question of whether this is ultimately the right approach \- or just the convenient one for now.
 That approaches are being designed to constrain them is perhaps in part because they’re operating as us, in our space.

 It may be that this changes in future, or at least options could become available.
 Agents could have their own identities, or perhaps sub-identities.
-How this should be is likely a complex debate including the topics of safety, responsibility, and human identity.
+How this should be is likely a complex debate including the topics of safety, responsibility, human identity, and business.
+Purveyors of agentic development tools seeking to drive adoption might prefer to minimise friction by continuing to have agents adopt their users’ identities.

 ## **Next steps for projects**